tmelanson17/stadium-ai/README.md

 - **Separate finding possible moves from the RandomAgent**
 - **Debug UI only updates after state updates** (due to lack of understanding of multithreading in Python)
 - **8 and 9 template images are corrupted** This results in weird behavior when at ex.
 88 hp
+- **HP outlier rejection / filtering** Currently, only the first HP result is recorded.
+Should attempt multiple recordings, and get the best guess from there.

 ## Project Structure